Spirit of America BookstoreU.S. Timeline – 1969 to 2000

 - 1973-75: An economic recession in the U.S that lasted two years, precipitated by the O.P.E.C.
 Oil Crisis and resulting 'stagflation'.

-- 1973 Jan 22: Former president Lyndon Baines Johnson died.
+- 1973 Jan 22: Former President Lyndon Baines Johnson died.

 - 1973 Jan 27: VietNam War peace accords signed in Paris, France.